tuchk4/awesome-create-react-app/README.md

 > * [Imagine the horror of building / maintaining an app that relies on dead syntax features five years from now.](https://twitter.com/dan_abramov/status/818627079306694658)

-So we do not recomend to use babel presets besides the [babel-preset-react-app](https://github.com/facebookincubator/create-react-app/tree/master/packages/babel-preset-react-app) that is already configured at create-react-app.
+So we do not recomend to use babel presets besides the [babel-preset-react-app](https://github.com/facebookincubator/create-react-app/tree/master/packages/babel-preset-react-app) that is already configured at Create React App.

 ### How to change webpack config?
 ### How to add custom webpack plugins?